 Tau grimaced.
 “That’s not what I…”

 “I understand where you’re coming from, Tau.
-And I understand your reasoning,” Theta said gently, “but I don’t want to have a place where I can return to.
+And I understand your reasoning,” Theta said gently, “but I don’t want to have a place where I can return to this time.
 A reason to hesitate.”

 Omicron placed a hand on his shoulder, and her expression folded.
 “Are you really sure…?”